Welcome to Ben-Cotton.com. This is my personal website and blog.

-As an experienced data-driven marketer I help SaaS businesses increase website traffic, generate leads and drive sales.
-I bring a proven track record of devising and leading successful marketing programs that create predictable recurring revenue.
-I also have an entrepreneurial spirit and love developing teams, creating growth and getting stuff done.
+I’m an experienced data-driven marketer that helps software as a service (SaaS) businesses increase website traffic, generate leads and drive sales.
+I have a proven track record of leading successful marketing programs that create predictable recurring revenue.
+I bring a hunger to succeed, an entrepreneurial spirit, love of developing teams and desire to get stuff done.
+Everyday.

 If you'd like to know more or discuss how we can work together, please get in touch.